stevehjohn/Chess/README.md

 ## Notes

-- Keep `parallel` branch separate until pruning is implemented.
-There's a good reason for this.
 - Copying boards is faster than move/undo.
 It can also be parallelised.
+- Careful parallelising; combined with pruning it could miss good paths.

 ## Expected Results